 Perfumer Edmond Roudnitska

-I wear edc for different reasons than most men.
+I suppose I wear Eau de Cologne for different reasons than most people.
 If I want simple, fresh and bracing (what I think most people want or expect from a cologne) I’ll rub on a little tea tree or lavender oil out of the shower.
 I turn to my colognes for a timeframe and a progression that grabs your attention when you pour it on, excites you as it fills the air around you for a few moments, then quickly quiets down to Something Else.
 The something else is the key for me.
 A classic eau de cologne settles down to practically nothing.